transcom/mymove-docs/docs/frontend/testing/frontend.md

 :::

 * We use [Happo](https://happo.io/) for visually testing Storybook components.
 * Happo will run automatically as a required check on open PRs.
 If Happo catches any visual diffs with existing components, it will fail and require a review.
-Anyone at Truss _can_ view the report on Happo and approve or reject changes, but this action should be completed by the designer or PM reviewing the PR for acceptance.
+Anyone who can review PRs can view the report on Happo and approve or reject changes, but this action should be completed by the designer or PM reviewing the PR for acceptance.
 When someone accepts or rejects a report, their name and the result will be reported back to the Github PR status.

 :::caution Storybook Addon Knobs
 The current version of Storybook used by Happo does not support [the library